Promoting and improving diversity and inclusion in the workplace is a crucial initiative that many companies are now taking.

-Diversity in the workplace benefits
+Diversity and inclusion workplace benefits

 Therefore many execs have no problem embracing policies, initiatives, and tools designed to increase levels of diversity among employees.
 A diverse workforce, however, is just the first step.